 The JLT section of the Fund has a funding deficit based on the statutory funding valuation that concluded in 2022.
-As a result, the Company expects to pay deficit contributions of £33 million p.a. from 2023 subject to annual review.
+As a result, the Company expects to pay deficit contributions of £33 million per annum from 2023 subject to annual and quarterly review.
+The results of the latest reviews mean that the Company expects to pay deficit contributions of £15 million in 2024 and no further deficit contributions thereafter.
 The Company also expects to pay contributions to meet levies.